 Labor and delivery travel nurse jobs in Wisconsin put you in busy family birth centers where babies arrive around the clock and the units run the full intrapartum spectrum.
 Milwaukee and Madison anchor a strong academic birthing scene, Green Bay and the regional cities keep steady delivery volume of their own, and Wisconsin’s lower cost of living means a good stipend stretches further here than in a lot of pricier markets.
 So if you’ve got recent L&D experience and the credentials to back it up, Wisconsin has steady contracts that fit.
-Here’s the deal: this page lays out what L&D contracts in Wisconsin actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.
+Stick around and we’ll walk through what L&D contracts in Wisconsin actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

-Junxion Med Staffing was founded by a traveling surgical tech, so the rhythm of a delivery unit — the unpredictable hours, the call schedule, the jump from a quiet board to three patients pushing at once — isn’t foreign territory for us.
+Junxion Med Staffing was founded by a traveling surgical tech, and the rhythm of a delivery unit (the unpredictable hours, the call schedule, the jump from a quiet board to three patients pushing at once) is a rhythm we know.
 Your recruiter understands what L&D work actually involves and won’t waste your time pitching you to units that don’t fit your skill set.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the L&D travel nurse hub, dig into the numbers in our travel L&D nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+You get a small, focused team that picks up when you call.
+Nobody here is grinding through a call-center script.
+Browse what’s open on the L&D travel nurse hub, dig into the numbers in our travel L&D nurse salary guide, or check how to become a traveling nurse if you’re still weighing the move.

 Why Take Labor and Delivery Travel Nurse Jobs in Wisconsin?